Fiori-Tracker/fioritracker.github.io/docs/ro/FPS01/roles.md

 # Role List app

-The app keeps ["To-be" records](../../to-be.md) of the roles in scope.
-Role List app comes with two build-in relations: "To-be" catalogs and "To-be" applications.
+The app keeps [Specification records](../../to-be.md) of the roles in scope.
+Role List app comes with two build-in relations: Specification catalogs and Specification applications.

 Catalogs relation list the catalogs you have linked to your role: